jonsamwell/angular-http-batcher/README.md

 The root endpoint url is simply the base address of your api and the endpoint batch address is the url of the method that can accept the batch request (usually just /batch or /$batch).
 You are able to pass some optional configuration paramaters to this call in the third argument (see below)

-The setAllowedBatchEndpoint has some options that can be passed in as a third paramter to the call which are explained below.
+The setAllowedBatchEndpoint has some options that can be passed in as a third parameter to the call which are explained below.

 ```language-javascript
 {